Book a guided visit to the Ternelles estate

 6. Continue straight ahead through the Pollença Road (Ma-2200) direction to PORT DE POLLENÇA until the next roundabout.

-7. In this roundabout, where you will see two shops called "Teixits Vicens" and "La Braseria", take the second exit direction "Sóller; Lluch" through the Ma-10 road.
+7. In this roundabout, where you will see two shops called "Teixits Vicens" and "La Braseria", take the second exit direction "Sóller; Lluc" through the Ma-10 road.
 However, place yourself in the right lane immediately, thus it will allow us to continue straight ahead.

-8. If you keep going through the Ma-10 road, at less than 1 kilometer away, the Camí de Ternelles will be on your right side; while the Roman Bridge and the mentioned parking lot will be on your left side.
+8. If you keep going through the Ma-10 road, at less than 1 km away, the Camí de Ternelles will be on your right side; while the Roman Bridge and the mentioned parking lot will be on your left side.

-Recent history:
+Recent history

-The Ternelles farm was owned in 1511 by Francesc Desbrull.
-In 1962 the property was shared with Font de Roqueta (a knight of to the Calatrava order).
-In 1771 passed into the hands of Isabel Sureda Fortuny and some of the buildings that there are today were already there, such as the blood mill.
+The Ternelles estate was owned in 1511 by Francesc Desbrull.
+In 1662 the property was shared with Font de Roqueta (a knight of to the Calatrava order).
+In 1771 passed into the hands of Isabel Sureda Fortuny and some of the buildings that there are today were already there, such as the water wheel.
 In 1863 it belonged to the heirs of Marià Vilallonga with a total of 1526 acres.
-Finally, in 1968, it passed into the hands of March's family(1).
-Currently, the Pollença's Pine Tree Festival is celebrated in the Ternelles farm during the Sant Antoni holidays.
-This celebration consists of a pine logging done by the people of the town, who then proceed to load the log onto a heavy iron carriage, and taking it up to Pollença by pulling it themselves with numerous ropes.
-Finally, after the pine tree has arrived at the square, the pine gets soaked with soap in order to make it slippery, gets put on its feet, and the inhabitants of the town try to climb it without any other help than their own strength and ability.
-When someone manages to get to the top of the pine tree, the festival ends.
+Finally, in 1968, it passed into the hands of March's family (1).

-The Ternelles excursion:
+The Ternelles excursion

 Accumulated slope (Source: wikiloc.com)